Eucalyptus: North America

 In the 1850s, Eucalyptus trees were introduced to California by Australians during the California Gold Rush.
 Much of California is similar in climate to parts of Australia.
 By the early 1900s, thousands of acres of eucalypts were planted with the encouragement of the state government.
 It was hoped that they would provide a renewable source of timber for construction, furniture making and railway sleepers.
 It was soon found that for the latter purpose Eucalyptus was particularly unsuitable, as the ties made from Eucalyptus had a tendency to twist while drying, and the dried ties were so tough that it was nearly impossible to hammer rail spikes into them.

 They went on to note that the promise of Eucalyptus in California was based on the old virgin forests of Australia.
 This was a mistake, as the young trees being harvested in California could not compare in quality to the centuries-old Eucalyptus timber of Australia.
 It reacted differently to harvest.
 The older trees didn't split or warp as the infant California crop did.
 There was a vast difference between the two, and this would doom the California Eucalyptus industry.

-The species Eucalyptus rostrata, E. tereticornas, and E. cladocalyx are all present in California, but the blue gum E. globulus makes up by far the largest population in the state.
+The species E. camaldulensis, E. tereticornis, and E. cladocalyx are all present in California, but the blue gum E. globulus makes up by far the largest population in the state.
 One way in which the Eucalyptus, mainly the blue gum E. globulus, proved valuable in California was in providing windbreaks for highways, orange groves, and farms in the mostly treeless central part of the state.
 They are also admired as shade and ornamental trees in many cities and gardens.

 Eucalyptus plantations in California have been criticised, because they compete with native plants and typically do not support native animals.
 Eucalyptus has historically been planted to replace California's coast live oak population, and the new Eucalyptus is not as hospitable to native flora and fauna as the oaks.
 In appropriately foggy conditions on the California Coast, Eucalyptus can spread at a rapid rate.
 The absence of natural inhibitors such as the koala or pathogens native to Australia have aided in the spread of California Eucalyptus trees.
 This is not as big of an issue further inland, but on the coast invasive eucalypts can disrupt native ecosystems.
 Eucalyptus may have adverse effects on local streams due to their chemical composition, and their dominance threatens species that rely on native trees.
 Nevertheless, some native species have been known to adapt to the Eucalyptus trees.
 Notable examples are herons, great horned owl, and the monarch butterfly using Eucalyptus groves as habitat.
 Despite these successes, eucalypts generally has a net negative impact on the overall balance of the native ecosystem.